8 Rooftop Photoshoot Ideas (That Are Safe for Everyone!)

 Visit local tourist attractions, like The Ledge, Skydeck Chicago at Willis Tower.

-There are plenty of pay-access locations with breathtaking views in every city.
-From towers offering panoramic viewing platforms to rotating rooftop restaurants, your city has a unique landmark skyscraper or structure waiting for you to explore its heights.
+Many cities feature pay-access locations with breathtaking views.
+From towers with panoramic viewing platforms to rooftop restaurants, your city likely has a unique landmark skyscraper or structure waiting for you to explore.

 8. Warehouse/Industrial Locations